 Turned out that Billy was right and he kept them all from being captured.
 Lamar said that like Billy Summers, he did not pretend to be wiser than the Mississippi Legislature.
 But he did believe that he was in a better position as a member of the United States Senate to judge what was best for his constituents.”

 Lamar was a strong supporter of federal aid to public education.
-His support was based primarily upon the aid it could give the white population, but Lamar observed “this bill is a decided step toward the solution of the problem of race.”
-By advocating education as a solution to the race problem, Lamar was again a man ahead of his time.
+His support was based primarily upon the aid it could give the White population, but Lamar observed “this bill is a decided step toward the solution of the problem of race.”
+By advocating education as a solution to the "problem of race", Lamar was again a man ahead of his time.

 Cabinet member; Supreme Court justice

 President Grover Cleveland appointed Lamar Secretary of the Interior in 1885.
-Two years later, Cleveland nominated Lamar for the U.S. Supreme Court.
-He was approved by the U.S. Senate in January 1888 at the age of 63, becoming the first ex-Confederate to serve on the nation’s highest tribunal and served there until his death.
+Two years later, Cleveland nominated Lamar for the United States Supreme Court.
+He was approved by the Senate in January 1888 at the age of 63, becoming the first ex-Confederate to serve on the nation’s highest tribunal and served there until his death.

 In January 1893 Lamar died of a heart attack while visiting family in Georgia.
 He was buried in Macon, Georgia, but his body was later moved to Oxford, Mississippi.
 He was buried with a copy of the U.S. Constitution in his right hand — the same copy he had carried with him for many years.

 Kennedy called Lamar “the most gifted statesman given by the South to the nation from the close of the Civil War to the turn of the century.”
 Lamar’s life illustrates public service leadership.
 He loved his state, loved his country, and did his best to reconcile the differences between North and South.
-He influenced his age.
+In advancing the cause of white Southerners and upending the gains of African Americans, he influenced his age.

 William “Brother” Rogers is assistant director for programs at the John C. Stennis Center for Public Service in Starkville, Mississippi.